solFHE/solphi-radar-hackathon/README.md

 ## Configuration

-The Solfhe Analyzer can be configured via the `config.toml` file.
+The Solphi Analyzer can be configured via the `config.toml` file.
 Key configuration parameters include:

 - `analysis_interval`: Time between analysis cycles (in seconds)
 - `max_urls_per_cycle`: Maximum number of URLs to analyze in each cycle